Tracking everything isn't personalisation, it's invasive and creepy. Discover where to draw the line between helpful personalisation and surveillance.

 Don't infer sensitive information.
 Don't manipulate based on profiling.
 Don't share data without permission.
 Respect user autonomy.

-Ethical personalisation isn't just the right thing to do—it's better business:
+Ethical personalisation is better business:

 Audit your personalisation practices.
 Ask: